klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ```

 Do you want to update your account to various [AccountKey]?
-The example below explains how to create an account instance to update with various AccountKeys.
+The example below explains how to create an account instance to update with various account keys.
 When creating an account update transaction in the example code above, assign the account instance created below to the account field of the transaction.

 First, let's create an account to update with [AccountKeyWeightedMultiSig].
 For [AccountKeyWeightedMultiSig], threshold and weight for each key must be defined.
 To do this, use [caver.account.weightedMultiSigOptions].
 The first parameter is the threshold, and the second parameter is an array in which the weight for each key.